Edirom/edirom-window/README.md

 Note: This repository only contains the bare JavaScript-based component, there is a separate [demo suite](https://github.com/Edirom/edirom-web-components-demonstrator) for web components developed in the Edirom Online Reloaded project, where the component can be seen and tested.

+## License

+The edirom-windows.js comes with the license MIT.
+The imported winbox library comes with the license Apache-2.0.

 ## How to use this web component

 1. Clone the repository into a directory of your choice